gabrielgt/EvergineDocs/manual/evergine_studio/interface.md

 <br/>

 > [!Tip]
-> The default layout can always be restored by using Windows menu
+> The default layout can always be restored by using the windows menu.

 ![Graphics](images/RestoreLayout.jpg)